 Payments to tax havens

 Companies subject to Belgian CIT or Belgian non-resident CIT that make direct or indirect payments to recipients established in tax havens at the time the payment is made are obligated to declare them if they are equal to or exceed EUR 100,000 during the tax year.
-The reporting has to be made on a special form to be attached to the (non-resident) CIT return.
+The reporting must be made on a special form to be attached to the (non-resident) CIT return.

 In the event of non-reporting, the payments will be disallowed expenses for CIT purposes.
 Where the payments have been reported duly and timely, their tax deductibility will be subject to the ability of the taxpayer to prove that (i) said payments were made as part of genuine, proper transactions and (ii) they were not made to an entity under an artificial construction.

 A tax haven is defined as a jurisdiction:

-- included on a list of states with no or a low level of taxation (e.g. a jurisdiction where the nominal corporate tax rate is less than 10%), provided for by royal decree; or
+- included on a list of states with no or a low level of taxation (e.g. a jurisdiction where the nominal corporate tax rate is less than 10%), provided for by royal decree

-- regarded by the OECD as not being cooperative concerning transparency and international exchange of information (EoI) (i.e. on the OECD ‘black list’ of non-compliant states and as from tax year 2022 also the partially compliant states for payments made as from 1 January 2021); or
+- regarded by the OECD as not being cooperative concerning transparency and international exchange of information (EoI) (i.e. on the OECD ‘black list’ of non-compliant states and, as of tax year 2022, the partially compliant states for payments made as of 1 January 2021), or

 - included in the EU list of non-cooperative jurisdictions.